xdbfoundation/go/txnbuild/README.md

 # txnbuild

 `txnbuild` is a [DigitalBits SDK](https://www.digitalbits.io/developers/reference/), implemented in [Go](https://golang.org/).
-It provides a reference implementation of the complete [set of operations](https://www.digitalbits.io/developers/guides/concepts/list-of-operations.html) that compose [transactions](https://www.digitalbits.io/developers/guides/concepts/transactions.html) for the DigitalBits distributed ledger.
+It provides a reference implementation of the complete [set of operations](https://developer.digitalbits.io/guides/concepts/list-of-operations.html) that compose [transactions](https://www.digitalbits.io/developers/guides/concepts/transactions.html) for the DigitalBits distributed ledger.

-This project is maintained by the DigitalBits Development Foundation.
+This project is maintained by the XDB Foundation.

 ```golang
     import (